jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 ## AWS Load Balancer v2

 ### Introduction
-The configuration of the Azure virtual network distributed router relies solely on the corresponding Azure API of the virtual network.
-The Azure API provides detailed information regarding the configuration of the virtual network, including its connectivity, security, etc.
+The configuration of the AWS Load Balancer v2 is dependent on the AWS SDK boto3 response of the Load Balancer v2 as the primary response.
+The full resource configuration consists of some associated resources' data, including `load balancer policies`, `instance health`.

 ### Content
 Below are the Azure APIs used to generate this configuration.